📺Monitor

 Filtering options

-Status dropdown: Filter by Success/Failed status
+Status dropdown: Filter by All/Success/Failed/Error status

 Log time dropdown: Filter by active/inactive